14rcole/which-linux/DISTROS.md

 **Ease of installation/Use** Medium

 **My Thoughts** Fedora was my first Linux Distro and it's still the one I use today so perhaps I'm a bit biased here when I say that Fedora is a really nice operating system and a great first Linux distro.
 It's not quite as simplified as some other distros are, but believe me when I say that its plenty easy to learn.
 Fedora's come a long way in the past few years and features like an updated installer and a GUI-based software center have really helped its accessibility to new users.
 In my opinion, Fedora finds a nice balance between accessibility and power use.
-It doesn't hold your hand quite as much as some other distros, nor does it throw you in the deep end.
+It doesn't hold your hand quite as much as some other istros, nor does it throw you in the deep end.

 ### Linux Mint
 ![Linux Mint banner](banners/mint-banner.png)